Lake Berryessa Watershed Partnership

-Lake Berryessa provides drinking water for nearly 500,000 people and provides year-round recreation opportunities for more than a million people each year.
+Lake Berryessa provides drinking water for nearly 500,000 people and provides year-round recreation opportunities for tens of thousands of people each year.
 Lake Berryessa water also serves farmers and businesses downstream.
 Even the local Budweiser Brewery and Jelly Belly factory contract for Lake Berryessa water!

 To protect this important resource, the Lake Berryessa Watershed Partnership formed in the early 1990s.
-Facilitated by Solano RCD, the partnership is a voluntary group of agency representatives, NGOs and private citizens who work together to educate boaters, campers, day visitors and other lake users about the importance of water quality and good personal stewardship practices.
+Facilitated by Solano RCD, the partnership is a voluntary group of agency representatives, local non-profit organizations and private citizens who work together to educate boaters, campers, day visitors and other lake users about the importance of water quality and good personal stewardship practices.

 We work to achieve this with a three-pronged approach: